clemgoub/TypeTE/README.md

 ### Dependencies

+> A docker container is coming for TypeTE!
+Stay tuned to get the latest version as soon as it comes out!

 TypeTE rely on popular softwares often already in the toolbox of computational biologists!
 The following programs need to be installed and their path reported in the file ```"parameterfile_[No]Ref.init"```
 Perl executable must be in the user path